DMV Mistakenly Issues Driver's License With Photo Of Woman Wearing Face Mask

-SACRAMENTO (CBS13) — A Sacramento woman was excited to receive her new Real ID until she opened it up and saw the driver’s license photo shows her wearing her face mask.
+SACRAMENTO (KOVR-TV) — A Sacramento woman was excited to receive her new Real ID until she opened it up and saw the driver’s license photo shows her wearing her face mask.

 Lesley Pilgrim received the ID in the mail with a greeting reading, “Congratulations, enclosed is your newly designed California driver license.”

-“I knew the picture was not going to be good because license pictures are never good, but I did not expect the picture to be with my mask on,” Pilgrim said.
+“I knew the picture was not going to be good because license pictures are never good, but I did not expect the picture to be with my mask on,” Pilgrim told CBS Sacramento.

 The DMV issued a statement reading: “In this instance, there was an oversight.
 The customer should have been asked to lower her mask for the photo.
 The DMV will investigate how this may have happened and remind staff of proper procedures.”